pilot006/chronicle-soar-secops-data-tables/README.md

 # Unofficial Data Tables Integration for Google SecOps/Chronicle SOAR
 Unofficial integration for Chronicle SOAR/Google SecOps to integrate with data tables/reference lists v2.
 These lists enable substantially more rows and multi-columns.

+## Service Account Requirement
+You'll need to create a service account in your Google SecOps project (sometimes called Bring-your-own-project).
+You should give it full rights to permssions under `chronicle.dataTable*`.
+Once created, generate a JSON key for that service account and that's what you'll use for the integration.

 ## Available Actions
 | SOAR Action | Description |